Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

 Minimizing $L(\vec{\beta})$ is a quadratic optimization problem whose solution $\vec{\beta}$ satisfies

-We can solve this linear system in $\order(N^3)$ time using a Cholesky decomposition of $\mat{A} + \mu \Id$ and two triangular solves.
-However, if there is a medium or large number of data points ($N \geq 10^4$), we recommend solving \eqref{eq:exact_eqn} at a reduced cost using conjugate gradient with \RPCholesky preconditioning, described below.
-We will prove that \RPCholesky solves the full-data KRR problem in $\order(N^2)$ time, provided the kernel matrix eigenvalues decay sufficiently quickly (\Cref{thm:a_priori}).
+The linear system can be solved in $\order(N^3)$ time using a Cholesky decomposition of $\mat{A} + \mu \Id$ and two triangular solves.
+However, when there is a medium or large number of data points ($N \geq 10^4$), we instead recommend solving \eqref{eq:exact_eqn} at a reduced cost using conjugate gradient with \RPCholesky preconditioning, described below.
+We will prove that the strategy based on \RPCholesky solves the full-data KRR problem in $\order(N^2)$ time, provided the kernel matrix eigenvalues decay at a sufficiently fast polynomial rate (\Cref{thm:a_priori}).